chjlarson/Collision_Avoiding_RC_Car/README.md

  - Additional Controllers:
 	 - Voice controls
 	 - Web Controls
+ - Optimize Collsion Avoidance Algorithm
+ - Implement Deep learning into Collision Avoidance Algorithm **NOTE:** Deep Learning will be bottlenecked by the processing power of the Raspberry Pi.
+May require upgrade in the future.

 ## CHANGE LOG: ##
  - Replaced Raspberry Pi 2 with Raspberry Pi 3
  - Removed Wi-Fi Adapter and Bluetooth Adapter - Integrated into Raspberry Pi 3